Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 If you wish to add or correct the etymology for an element for the map you can do it on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).

-Once you find the element of interest on OpenStreetMap you can edit it's etymology by adding/changing the value for the [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) tag to the Wikidata ID of the subject which inspired the name of the map element.
+Once you find the element of interest on OpenStreetMap you can edit it's etymology by adding/changing the value for the [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) or [`subject:wikidata`](https://wiki.openstreetmap.org/wiki/Key:subject) tag to the Wikidata ID of the subject which inspired the name of the map element.

 The wikidata ID of the etymology can be found by searching the name of the subject on [wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), once the subject will be opened its alphanumeric ID will be both on the right of the title and in the URL.